When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 Hypertrophy (building muscle) has a few primary drivers.
 On the training side, it responds most to larger amounts of work (volume), training near failure (difficulty), and moving through bigger ranges of motion (ROM).

-Compared to your conventional deadlift, the snatch grip deadlift will require you to get lower to pick up the bar.
-This increase to the range of motion makes your leg muscles — specifically, your quads, hamstrings, and glutes — to perform more work.
+The snatch grip deadlift will require you to get lower to pick up the bar than your conventional deadlift.
+This increased range of motion makes your leg muscles — specifically, your quads, hamstrings, and glutes.

 Over time, this will cause greater muscle gains to occur.